mrallc/btree/README.md

 really just special cases of "add" and "scan". the b-tree relies on a key/value store, the simplest example of which is included as "kv.js".

-see "simple.js" for an ultra-simple demo, and "demo.js" for a more involved one.
+run "simple.js" for an ultra-simple demo, and "demo.js" for a more involved one.

 bug reports and pull requests will be welcomed! thanks in advance.